andrewcampi/DotScrape/README.md

 click on the div with class "DasDJd"
 ~~~
 When you use "inspect element" in your browser on the page, you will see lines of HTML like "<div class="LGOjhe" ..."
 Use the class name seen there in this type of .scrape command.
+You need to use double quotes in your command.

 ### Clicking on a link with a specific URL substring
 Syntax: